HelTecAutomation/HeltecDocs/en/source/gateway/sx1301module/index.rst

-SX1301 Module
+SX130x Module
 =============
 `简体中文 <https://heltec-automation.readthedocs.io/zh_CN/latest/gateway/sx1301module/index.html>`_

-SX1301 LoRa gateway module, It can cooperate with hardware that supports Linux operating system (such as Raspberry Pi), then it can work as a LoRa gateway.
+The SX130x LoRa gateway module includes two baseband models, SX1301 and SX1308.
+Their performance, drivers, interface packaging, and functions are completely the same.
+The difference is the operating temperature range.
+SX1301 is positioned as an outdoor type, and SX1308 is positioned as an indoor type.
+Cooperate with suitable driver hardware and Linux operating system (such as Raspberry Pi), then it can work as a LoRa gateway.

--  SX1301 baseband chip;
+-  SX1301/SX1308 baseband chip;
 -  SPI bus;
 -  SX1255/57 digital I and Q RF Multi-PHY Mode Analog Front End.

 .. note::

-   SX1301 will generate large heat when working, pay attention to the heat dissipation design.
+   SX1301/SX1308 will generate large heat when working, pay attention to the heat dissipation design.

 .. toctree::
     :maxdepth: 2